RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

         awarded a bid?
       answer: >-
         There is no guarantee.
 RealtyOffer is designed to connect a serious client with a serious agent.
-Clients and agents have a choice after meeting with each other if they would like to move forward.
+Clients and agents have a  mutual choice after meeting, if they would like to move forward.
 The objective is for the agent to sign his agreement with the client after the awkward negotiation has been done through our proprietary bidding platform.
     - question: Is there a contract that an agent needs to sign with RealtyOffer?
       answer: >-
         Yes.